node-girls/express-workshop/step03.md

 And if you are using cloud9:

+- Select the file `server.js` in the workspace folder tree.
-Simply click the `Run` button on the top menu.
+- Right click the `Run` button on the top menu and select `New Run Configuration` from the menu.
+This will open a tab at the bottom of your workspace.
+- Type `node server.js` in the Command text editor and press Enter.

 If you see this, congratulations!
 You have built yourself a server!